nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     - Add tags to mentees and sort by tags to easily identify meta-data
     - Archive contacts you're no longer speaking to
 2. A clean note-taking system
-    - designed so that they can take notes concurrently with meeting the mentee so no information is forgotten
+    - Designed so that they can take notes concurrently with meeting the mentee so no information is forgotten

 ### Acknowledgements